1. Add/remove effects

-You can click “add” in the middle of the window to open the effects menu.
-Double-click on the desired effect or drag the effect to anywhere on the signal path to add.
-Place the mouse cursor over the effect and click “x” to remove effect.
+You can click “Add” in the middle of the window to open the effects menu.
+Double-click on the desired effect or drag the guitar effect anywhere on the signal path to add.
+Place the mouse cursor over the effect and click “x” to remove the effect.

-b.
-Replace, engage and bypass amps and effects
+2. Replace, engage, and bypass amps and effects

-c.
-Drag and drop items on signal path
+3. Drag and drop items on the signal path

-When you want to make a whole new preset, just click Clear and you’ll have a clean signal path with only a noise gate and an amp.
-You can also click undo / redo when editing signal path routing.
+If you want to create a new signal path from the top, just click Clear and you’ll have a clean signal path with a noise gate and an amp.
+You can also click Undo/Redo when editing signal path routing.